-In the near future the dreams of three adult siblings living in Germany or fractured by difficult romantic relationships on the unwitting involvement with terrorist organizations and a ...
+In the near future the dreams of three adult siblings living in Germany are fractured by difficult romantic relationships and the unwitting involvement with an underground organization ...

 See full summary »

 West Germany, early 1960s.
 Star crossed lovers Bern and Gudrun begin a life long affair in the stifling atmosphere of provincial Germany.
 Setting out to challenge the establishment they ...
 See full summary »

 David, a waiter, finds an unpublished manuscript in a dresser drawer.
 To impress a girl, he claims to be the author.
 When the novel becomes a best-seller the real author introduces himself in his life and begins to take-over David's life.